-The Florida State Minority Supplier Development Council is pleased to announce that the Marlin Cano Kellogg Advanced Management Education Program (AMEP) will be held June 18-22, 2017 at the Kellogg School of Management, Dartmouth College and Washington State University.Learn More About AMEP
+The Florida State Minority Supplier Development Council is pleased to announce that the Marlin Cano Kellogg Advanced Management Education Program (AMEP) will be held July 16-20, 2018 at the James L. Allen Center in the heart of Northwestern University’s Evanston campus.Learn More About AMEP

 Marlin Cano Kellogg Scholarship Application Deadline

-Scholarship applications are due by April 14, 2017.Apply for Scholarship
+Scholarship applications are due by May 24, 2018.Apply for Scholarship

 The FSMSDC will award one full and one partial scholarship to attend the program.